Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save as much as $190 per year simply by shopping early and online
+- Drivers can save up to $190 per year just by shopping early and online

 Rate Tables and Charts